Also known as:

 Because they do not burn tobacco, e-cigarettes are not expected to be as harmful to the lungs as other tobacco products.
 But since they are so new, we do not know for sure.
 Health experts have raised many questions about the safety of these products, particularly for teens:

 - Testing of some e-cigarette products found the aerosol (vapor) to contain known cancer-causing and toxic chemicals, and particles from the vaporizing mechanism that may be harmful.
 The health effects of repeated exposure to these chemicals are not yet clear.

-- There is an established link between e-cigarette use and tobacco cigarette use in teens.
-Researchers are investigating this relationship.
-The concern is that e-Cigarette use may serve as a “gateway” or introductory product for youth to try other tobacco products, including regular cigarettes, which are known to cause disease and lead to early death.
+- Some research suggests that e-cigarette use may serve as a “gateway” or introductory product for youth to try other tobacco products, including regular cigarettes, which are known to cause disease and lead to early death.
 A recent study showed that students who have used e-cigarettes by the time they start 9th grade are more likely than others to start smoking traditional cigarettes and other smoked tobacco products within the next year.10

 - The liquid in e-cigarettes can cause nicotine poisoning if someone drinks, sniffs, or touches it.
 Recently there has been a surge of poisoning cases in children under age 5.
 There is also concern for users changing cartridges and for pets.